isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Information about raw data files including Google Cloud Storage paths (e.g. tables with information about files available at the GDC, including GCS paths, creation dates, file uuids, etc.)

+Most of the data is pulled from the Genomic Data Commons and created into BigQuery tables.
+We divide the metadata information into several tables.
+Below is a more detailed description of all the tables created.

 Case ID Data
 -------------